avkonst/hookstate/docs/index/docs/04-nested-state.md

 state[props.stateKey].value
 ```

-However, if your dynamic property name is from a set of names, which are known at compile time
+However, if your dynamic property name is from a set of names which are known at compile time
 and do not collide with state methods, you would be able to use property access by index syntax.
 For example:

 ```tsx